Elaine Charnock - Subject Leader - Maths

 Students following the Higher Tier course will be expected to have mastered the Key Stage 3 skills listed above on entering Year 10 in order to access the new content.
 New topics include vectors, surds, binomials, circle theorems, transformations of formulae, sine rule, cosine rule, histograms, proofs and velocity-time graphs.
 The Higher Tier course is challenging and designed to equip students with the appropriate mathematical knowledge for further study of mathematics at A level and beyond.
 Higher Tier grades 9 – 5 are attainable.

 Students following the Foundation Tier course will have opportunities to revisit topics learnt at KS3 before extending their knowledge and level of understanding.
 The Foundation Tier course can still present an element of challenge as it now incorporates content previously studied at Higher Tier on the old exam syllabus.
-New topics include standard form, indices, solving quadratic equations, cubic and reciprocal graphs, compound interest, spheres, pyramids, cones, stratified sampling and vectors.
+New topics include standard form, indices, solving quadratic equations, cubic and reciprocal graphs, compound interest, spheres, pyramids, cones, trigonometry and vectors.
 Foundation Tier grades 5 – 1 are attainable.

 We run the UKMT Maths Challenge annually for Years 7, 8, 9 and 10.